glynislxl/Hospital-Management-System-HMS/README.md

 # Additional features added
 1. Drug Allergy Check
    - Ensure a Doctor does not prescribe a drug that a Patient is allergic to

 2. Password Validation Check
+   - This feature prompts all users in the system, including patients and staff, to re-enter the new password for validation before the password change is confirmed.
+   - In addition, the system does not allow the new password to be set to the default password, which is “password”.

+3.

 # Collaborators
 | Name           | Username       |